Growing Dome Gardening Advice

 Aphid Control in Growing Dome Greenhouse

 Many Dome owners frequently ask us questions regarding pest control.
-Here are some ideas for doing aphid control: 1.
+Here are some ideas for doing aphid control:1.
 Is the Dome planted really densely?
-Thin the plants by pulling the most infested plants first.
-2. Spray the entire plant with an insecticidal soap or a mixture of dish washing liquid and water.
-Joy and...
+Thin the plants by pulling the most infested plants first.2.
+Spray the entire plant with an insecticidal soap or a mixture of dish washing liquid and water.
+Joy and Seventh Generation...

 Continue reading »